solo-io/gloo/docs/content/guides/traffic_management/destination_types/delegation/_index.md

 By using a {{< protobuf name="gateway.solo.io.RouteTableSelector" display="RouteTableSelector" >}}, a route can delegate to multiple route tables.
 You can specify three types of selection criteria (`labels` and `expressions` cannot be used together):

-1. `labels`: if present, Gloo will select route tables whose labels match the specified ones;
+1. `labels`: if present, Gloo Edge will select route tables whose labels match the specified ones;
-1. `expressions`: if present, Gloo will select according to the expression (adhering to the same semantics as [kubernetes label selectors](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/#equality-based-requirement)).
+1. `expressions`: if present, Gloo Edge will select according to the expression (adhering to the same semantics as [kubernetes label selectors](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/#equality-based-requirement)).
 An example config for this selection model follows [here](#route-table-selector-expression);
-1. `namespaces`: if present, Gloo will select route tables in these namespaces.
-If omitted, Gloo will only select route tables in the same namespace as the resource (Virtual Service or Route Table) that owns this selector.
-The reserved value `*` can be used to select Route Tables in all namespaces watched by Gloo.
+1. `namespaces`: if present, Gloo Edge will select route tables in these namespaces.
+If omitted, Gloo Edge will only select route tables in the same namespace as the resource (Virtual Service or Route Table) that owns this selector.
+The reserved value `*` can be used to select Route Tables in all namespaces watched by Gloo Edge.

 {{% notice warning %}}
-If a `RouteTableSelector` matches multiple route tables and the route tables do not specify different `weights`, Gloo will sort the routes which belong to those tables to avoid short-circuiting (e.g. having a route with a `/foo` prefix matcher coming before a route with a `/foo/bar` one).
+If a `RouteTableSelector` matches multiple route tables and the route tables do not specify different `weights`, Gloo Edge will sort the routes which belong to those tables to avoid short-circuiting (e.g. having a route with a `/foo` prefix matcher coming before a route with a `/foo/bar` one).
 The sorting occurs by descending specificity: routes with longer paths will come first, and in case of equal paths, precedence will be given to the route that defines the more restrictive matchers.
 The algorithm used for sorting the routes can be found [here](https://github.com/solo-io/gloo/blob/v1.3.2/projects/gloo/pkg/utils/sort_routes.go#L23).
-In this scenario, Gloo will also alert the user by adding a warning to the status of the parent resource (the one that specifies the `RouteTableSelector`).
+In this scenario, Gloo Edge will also alert the user by adding a warning to the status of the parent resource (the one that specifies the `RouteTableSelector`).

 Please see the [Route Table weight](#route-table-weight) section below for more information about how to control